Asynchronous Quantum Repeater using Multiple Quantum Memory: Introduction

 Alternatively, a qubit can be encoded into degrees of freedom including the time-bin, polarization, or path of photons, where the two-photon interference (TPI) can be used to swap entanglement~\cite{Weinfurter1994experimental,zhao2007robust,jiang2007fast}.
 Two atomic ensembles are encoded as one memory qubit at each node~\cite{zhao2007robust} and are excited simultaneously by write laser pulses.
 The two generated Stokes photons at the same node are assumed to have an orthogonal polarization state.
 Then the Stokes photons from both nodes are directed to a polarization beam splitter and subjected to Bell state measurement to entangle two neighboring memory qubits.
 Contrary to the SPI, the two-photon Hong-Ou-Mandel-type interference does not necessitate stable phase correlation, thus facilitating experimental implementation.
 Moreover, the high excitation terms can be automatically eliminated in entanglement swapping, enabling the creation of perfect Bell entanglement in the ideal case.
 However, since in the process of TPI there are two photons arriving at the middle station, the entanglement efficiency of the quantum repeater protocol based on TPI is proportional to $\exp(-L/L_{\text{att}})$.

-In this Letter, by leveraging the principle of post-matching in quantum cryptography~\cite{Lu2021efficient,xie2022breaking,zeng2022mode,zhou2023experimental,Zhuexp2023}, we propose a quantum repeater protocol for establishing remote entangled states via an asynchronous Bell state measurement.
+In this work, by leveraging the principle of post-matching in quantum cryptography~\cite{Lu2021efficient,xie2022breaking,zeng2022mode,zhou2023experimental,Zhuexp2023}, we propose a quantum repeater protocol for establishing remote entangled states via an asynchronous Bell state measurement.
 Our protocol accomplishes entanglement generation by pairing two successful SPI events.
 With the proposed architecture, our protocol retains the same entanglement probability as the SPI protocols, which is proportional to $\exp[-L/(2L_{\text{att}})]$.
-Additionally, our protocol alleviates the long-distance phase stability requirements inherent in TPI.
-Our work can be applied in various physical systems.
+Furthermore, our protocol is not constrained by the trade-off between the distribution rate and the fidelity with the maximal entanglement.
+Additionally, our protocol alleviates the long-distance phase stability requirements inherent in SPI.
+Our work can be applied in various physical systems and we propose an implementation of our scheme in Kerr nonlinear resonator.
 By amalgamating the advantages of SPI and TPI, we anticipate that our quantum repeater protocol to provide high efficiency and feasibility for a quantum communication link and to be an essential solution for a fully-connected quantum network.
+On the other hand, our work connects the two fields--quantum key distribution and quantum repeater--with the idea of single-photon interference and post-matching.
+We believe this theoretical progress brings new insight about these two fields and benefits the development of the theory and technology in these areas.